 Do I need to make an appointment?

 Yes; we review your travel itinerary and medical history before we give vaccines.
 Ideally, you should come at least 4-6 weeks before you travel.

 We will review the efficacy, medical necessity, and expected side effects at the time of the appointment.

 How long do the vaccines protect against disease?

-There are different vaccines.
-Some vaccines protect for 10 years; some for 3 years.
-There are some vaccines that are given as a series and these protect for up to 30 years.
+It varies.
+Some vaccines protect for 10 years, some for 3 years.
+Some vaccines are given as a series and provide protection for up to 30 years.

 REMEMBER: The prevalence of many diseases around the world is increasing.
 Certain precautions, vaccines, and prophylactic medications are required for safe travel, whether this is for pleasure, work, or long visits.